ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 		}
 	});

-All CKEditor plugins are created by using the CKEDITOR.plugins#add` function.
+All CKEditor plugins are created by using the CKEDITOR.plugins.add function.
-This function should contain the plugin name - `'abbr'` - and the plugin logic placed inside the {@link CKEDITOR.pluginDefinition#init init} function that is called upon the initialization of the editor instance.
+This function should contain the plugin name &mdash; `'abbr'` &mdash; and the plugin logic placed inside the CKEDITOR.pluginDefinition.init function that is called upon the initialization of the editor instance.

-Additionally, as we're going to define a toolbar button, the `icons` property is set, including the name of the icon file (important: matching the **button name**, lowercased).
+Additionally, as we are going to define a toolbar button, the `icons` property is set, including the name of the icon file (important: matching the **button name**, in lowercase).

 ## Creating an Editor Command

 We want our plugin to have a dialog window, so we need to define an editor command that opens a new dialog window.
-To do this, we will need to use the {@link CKEDITOR.editor#addCommand editor.addCommand}  function to register the `abbrDialog` command.
+To do this, we will need to use the {@link CKEDITOR.editor#addCommand editor.addCommand}  function to register the `abbr` command.

-	editor.addCommand( 'abbrDialog', new CKEDITOR.dialogCommand( 'abbrDialog' ) );
+	editor.addCommand( 'abbr', new CKEDITOR.dialogCommand( 'abbrDialog' ) );

-That command opens the `abbrDialog` dialog that we are going to define in a moment by using the CKEDITOR.dialogCommand class.
+This command opens the `abbrDialog` dialog that we are going to define in a moment by using the CKEDITOR.dialogCommand class.

 ## Creating the Toolbar Button